-The Programme is predicated on projects consistent with Programme objectives and contributing to Programme targets being identified for funding either through IDB arrangements or under direct competitive bidding into the priorities.
+The Programme is predicated on projects consistent with Programme objectives and contributing to Programme targets being identified for funding either under direct competitive bidding into the priorities or through SDB arrangements.
 Transparency and peer/partnership appraisal are important aspects of both - these have been traditionally used in Structural Funds appraisal and will continue to do so in the current period.
-Bids will be invited into each priority on an annual basis (as shown in Figure 6).
+For the competitive funding, bids will be invited into each priority on an annual basis (as shown in Figure 6).

-- Applications competing for funding will be exposed to technical/eligibility checks by the IAB (1). - This is followed by peer and policy appraisal by the Scottish Executive and advisory groups (2).
-Each priority would be covered by a single advisory group, established by the Managing Authority though where joint appraisals may be required as in the case of Priority 3 of the ERDF Programme and Priority 1 of the ESF Programme joint sittings of the Groups and other mechanisms of co-ordination will be used.
-Membership of the advisory groups will reflect expert knowledge, key regional partners and Scottish Executive policy officials and would be chaired by the Managing Authority. - Proposals/recommendations are then considered by the Programme Monitoring Committee or any sub-committees delegated to consider the recommendations by the PMC (3). - Formal offers of grant are made on behalf of Scottish Ministers (4).
-Arrangements for deciding on IDB projects are discussed separately above.
+- Applications competing for funding will be exposed to technical/eligibility checks by the IAB (1). - This is followed by peer and policy appraisal by the Scottish Government and advisory groups (2).
+Each priority will be covered by a single advisory group, established by the Managing Authority though where joint appraisals may be required as in the case of Priority 3 of the ERDF Programme and Priority 1 of the ESF Programme joint sittings of the groups and other mechanisms of co-ordination may be used.
+Membership of the advisory groups will reflect expert knowledge, including, as appropriate, key regional partners and Scottish Government policy officials, and will be chaired by the Managing Authority.

+- Proposals/recommendations are then considered by the Programme Monitoring Committee or any sub-committees delegated to consider the recommendations (3). - Formal approval and offers of grant are made on behalf of Scottish Ministers (4).